SerenityOS/yaksplained/README.md

 ![yaksteps](https://cdn.discordapp.com/emojis/886305554736238654.png)

+Baby steps, but involving yaks.

-There's a yak hiding here.
+Alternate meaning: There's a yak hiding here.
 When something seems to lead to a shaveable yak, but you currently only see its traces.

 Created by Andreas on September 11th, 2021.
 Reason: Checking all `VERIFY()`s in the Kernel is not a one-man job.
 Little by little - [:yaksteps:](https://discord.com/channels/830522505605283862/830739873119207426/886303238503170048)!